-An issue generally noticed with the Windows operating system these days is that new updates to the OS bring their own share of problems with them.
-For instance, you might fail to connect to the Internet soon after the update and see an error message – No Internet, Secured flashing on your screen.
+An issue generally noticed with the Windows 11/10 operating system is that you might fail to connect to the Internet and see an error message – No Internet, Secured flashing on your screen.
 Luckily, methods to correct this problem do exist.
-In this post, we see ways on how we can troubleshoot the issue and fix the Internet connection issue.
+In this post, we see ways on how we can troubleshoot and fix the Internet connection issue.

 - Update your Network Adapter driver